 When the computer restarts, it remembers the last configuration.
-If data does not appear on the display you are using after starting in Sleep mode, press the F4 key to toggle the display.
-For more information, see "Directing the display output when you turn on the computer" on page 77.
+If data does not appear on the display you are using after starting in Sleep mode, press Fn + F5.
+For more information, see "Directing the display output when you turn on the computer" on page 80.

-- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to access the wake-on keyboard function, or to configure the function keys - LAN-Allows you to set networking functions - ❖ Password-Allows you to set a user password - ❖ SATA-Allows you to set conditions for SATA - ❖ USB-Allows you to enable or disable USB Legacy Emulation
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to access the wake-on keyboard function - LAN-Allows you to set networking functions - ♦ Password-Allows you to set a user password - ❖ SATA-Allows you to set conditions for the eSATA port - ❖ USB-Allows you to enable or disable USB Legacy Emulation

-TOSHIBA Sleep Utility
+TOSHIBA Zooming Utility